-Aubagio is a once-daily pill for relapsing forms of multiple sclerosis (RMS) available by prescription.
-Aubagio is a type of immunomodulatory drug, called a pyrimidine synthesis inhibitor.
+Aubagio is a once-daily pill for clinically isolated syndrome (CIS), relapsing-remitting MS, and active secondary progressive MS. Aubagio is a type of immunomodulatory drug, called a pyrimidine synthesis inhibitor.
 The active ingredient in Aubagio is teriflunomide.
 It is made by Sanofi-Genzyme, and there are no generic forms available.1,2

 How does Aubagio work?